All about dry ice – and its many uses

 Dry Ice Fog Machine

-Dry ice is frozen CO2, a regular part of our earth’s atmosphere that we freely breathe.
+Dry ice is frozen CO2, a regular part of our earth’s atmosphere that we breathe.

 Carbon dioxide is the gas that plants need in photosynthesis to produce food.
-(They use the carbon part and release the oxygen part back into the atmosphere for us.)
+They use the carbon part and release the oxygen part back into the atmosphere for us.
 This gas is often captured during industrial processes and recycled to make dry ice.
 The same gas is commonly added to water to make soda water.
+Increases in carbon dioxide will produce greater food crop yields.

 Dry ice is beneficial for freezing and keeping things frozen because of its frigid temperature: -109.3°F or -78.5°C. It is easy to handle using insulated gloves.
 Dry ice changes directly from a solid to a gas, called sublimation, in normal atmospheric conditions without going through a wet liquid stage.
 Therefore it gets the name “dry ice.”